-Can the Raiders romp back into finals contention?
+Can Ricky Stuart’s men rediscover their best in 2022?
 Let’s see where they sit in this year’s NRL betting markets.

 |Home ground:||GIO Stadium|